Hooveria parviflora: Taxonomy

 This species was described as Chlorogalum parviflorum by Sereno Watson.
 Phylogenetic research placed this species in a new taxa, Hooveria, separating it from Chlorogalum.

 Distribution and habitat

 This species is native to California and Baja California.
-In California, it is primarily found on the coast of far Southern California, and is particularly common around San Diego.
+In California, it is primarily found near the coast of far Southern California, and is particularly common around San Diego.
 In Baja California, the plant is uncommon, and is only found in the extreme northwest of the state.